-- 92. As for tax proposals, in keeping with the convention, I do not propose to make any changes relating to taxation and propose to retain the same tax rates for direct taxes and indirect taxes including import duties.
+As for tax proposals, in keeping with the convention, I do not propose to make any changes relating to taxation and propose to retain the same tax rates for direct taxes and indirect taxes including import duties.
 However, certain tax benefits to start-ups and investments made by sovereign wealth or pension funds as also tax exemption on certain income of some IFSC units are expiring on 31.03.2024.
-To provide continuity in taxation, I propose to extend the date to 31.03.2025. - 93.
-Moreover, in line with ourGovernment's vision to improve ease of living and ease of doing business, I wish to make an announcement to improve tax payer services.
-There are a large number of petty, non-verified, non-reconciled or disputed direct tax demands, many of them dating as far back as the year 1962, which continue to remain on the books, causing anxiety to honest tax payers and hindering refunds of subsequent years.
-I propose to withdraw such outstanding direct tax demands up to twenty-five thousand rupees (₹ 25,000) pertaining to the period up to financial year 2009-10 and up to ten-thousand rupees (₹ 10,000) for financial years 2010-11 to 2014-15.
+To provide continuity in taxation, I propose to extend the date to 31.03.2025.

+Moreover, in line with our Government?s vision to improve ease of living and ease of doing business, I wish to make an announcement to improve tax payer services.
+There are a large number of petty, non-verified, non-reconciled or disputed direct tax demands, disputed direct tax demands, many of them dating as far back as the year 1962, which continue to remain on the books, causing anxiety to honest tax payers and hindering refunds of subsequent years.

+Hon.
+Speaker, Sir, I propose to withdraw such outstanding direct tax demands up to Rs.25,000 pertaining to the period up to financial year 2009-10 and up to Rs.10,000 for financial years 2010-11 to 2014-15.
 This is expected to benefit about a crore tax-payers.
+One crore tax-payers would get benefit out of this.

-Economy - Then and Now
+Economy?
+Then and Now

-- 94. In 2014 when our Government assumed the reins, the responsibility to mend the economy step by step and to put the governance systems in order was enormous.
+In 2014 when our Government assumed the reins, the responsibility to mend the economy step by step and to put the governance systems in order was enormous.
 The need of the hour was to give hope to the people, to attract investments, and to build support for the much-needed reforms.
-The Government did that successfully following our strong belief of 'nation-first'. - 95.
+The Government did that successfully following our strong belief of ?nation-first?.

 The crisis of those years has been overcome, and the economy has been put firmly on a high sustainable growth path with all-round development.
-It is now appropriate to look at where we were then till 2014 and where we are now, only for the purpose of drawing lessons from the mismanagement of those years.
-The Government will lay a White Paper on table of the House. - 96.
-The exemplary track record of governance, development and performance, effective delivery, and 'Jan Kalyan'has given the Government trust, confidence and blessings of the people to realize, whatever it takes, the goal of 'Viksit Bharat' with good intentions, true dedication and hard work in the coming years and decades. - 97.
-With this, I commend the interim budget to this august House.
+It is now appropriate to look at where we were then?
+I repeat, it is now appropriate to look at where we were then? till 2014 and where we are now, only for the purpose of drawing lessons from the mismanagement of those years.
+The Government, will lay a White Paper on Table of the House.

+The exemplary track record of governance, development and performance, effective delivery, and ?Jan Kalyan? has given the Government trust, confidence and blessings of the people to realise, whatever it takes, the goal of ?Viksit Bharat? with good intentions, true dedication and hard work in the coming years and decades.

+With this, I commend the Interim Budget to this august House.

-Jai Hind.
+Jai Hindi.